HOGENT-Web/csharp/chapters/06/slides/presentation.md

 - A Customer can add items to his shoppingcart.
 - Administrators can use CRUD operations.
 - The client will call a Web API which returns data.

-    - > The Web API will be developt in the next chapter.
+> The Web API will be developed in the next chapter.

 ---
 name:sportstore